Skip to content

 Generate ready-to-deploy connector configs for popular data-pipeline tools.

-eolas integrate meltano --datasets nz_cpi,nz_gdp --output ./tap-eolas/
+eolas integrate meltano --datasets nz_cpi,nz_gdp_growth --output ./tap-eolas/

 eolas integrate fivetran --datasets nz_cpi

-eolas integrate azure-data-factory --datasets nz_cpi,nz_gdp
+eolas integrate azure-data-factory --datasets nz_cpi,nz_gdp_growth

-Platform What you get
+Platform What you get Status

-Meltano meltano.yml (uses tap-rest-api-msdk) + README + .env.examplemeltano install && meltano run tap-eolas target-jsonl and you're loading
+Meltano meltano.yml (uses tap-rest-api-msdk) + README + .env.examplemeltano install && meltano run tap-eolas target-jsonl and you're loading Verified end-to-end — see recipe below

-Fivetran Connector Builder YAML for paste-into-dashboard import + setup README
+Fivetran Connector Builder YAML for paste-into-dashboard import + setup README Experimental — output is structure-verified but hasn't been tested end-to-end against a real Fivetran account

-Azure Data Factory Linked-service + per-dataset REST datasets + copy pipeline JSON — usable via az datafactory CLI or ADF Studio paste
+Azure Data Factory Linked-service + per-dataset REST datasets + copy pipeline JSON — usable via az datafactory CLI or ADF Studio paste Experimental — output is structure-verified but hasn't been tested end-to-end against a real Azure subscription

 Output directory defaults to ./eolas-<platform>/.
 Existing files are preserved unless you pass --force.